dpcorbett/100-days-of-code/log.md

 ### Day 13: March 1, 2017

-**Today's Progress**: Began builing functionality for display equation and result for Build a JavaScript Calculator on FreeCodeCamp.
+**Today's Progress**: Began building functionality for displaying equation and result for Build a JavaScript Calculator on FreeCodeCamp.

 **Thoughts** Having to interpret keyboard and mathematical symbols is proving to be fun.
 Hope I am using the right approach.